Better Than Takeout Sweet and Sour Chicken

 Method

-- In another bowl, whisk eggs.
+- In a separate bowl, whisk the eggs until smooth.

-- Serve with rice.
+- Serve hot over rice.